tokio-rs/axum/axum/src/docs/routing/route.md

 # Captures

 Paths can contain segments like `/:key` which matches any single segment and will store the value captured at `key`.
+The value captured can be zero-length except for in the invalid path `//`.

 Examples: